barun-adhikari/Selenium/README.md

-# Selenium JavaScript Automation Project (Under Construction)
+# Selenium JavaScript Automation Project (Under Construction...)

 This project demonstrates the use of Selenium WebDriver with JavaScript to automate browser-based tasks and testing for web applications.